ta3ag/lbd/docs/BackendTutorial/source/backendstructure.rst

                                                        - Cpu0InstPrinter.cpp
   ===================================================  ===========================================

+We add a pass in Instruction Section stage in section "Add Cpu0DAGToDAGISel class".
+You can embed your code into other pass like that.
+Please check CodeGen/Passes.h for the information.
+Remember the pass is called according the function unit as the ``llc -debug-pass=Structure`` indicated.

 We have finished a simple assembler for cpu0 which only support **ld**, **st**, **addiu**, **ori**, **addu**, **shl** and **ret** 7 instructions.